 This simple recipe for pan-seared turkey breast with lemon and herbs takes 10 minutes to cook and is incredibly flavorful and aromatic.
-Quickly browned thin slices of turkey breast are bathed in aromatic herbs and chicken broth; greens are added at the very end and steamed in the pan juices, and the dish is finished with a generous spritz of fresh lemon juice.
+Quickly browned thin slices of turkey breast are bathed in aromatic herbs and chicken broth.
+Greens are added at the very end and steamed in the pan juices, and the dish is finished with a generous spritz of fresh lemon juice.
 You can use a single herb like rosemary, sage, oregano, lemon thyme, or marjoram, or create your own blend.

-If you can't find thinly sliced turkey cutlets at the supermarket, ask your butcher to slice them for you, ideally a hair less than 1/4 inch.
+If you can't find thinly sliced turkey cutlets at the supermarket, ask your butcher to slice them for you, ideally a little less than 1/4 inch.
 Thicker slices will require a couple more minutes of cooking time.
 It's important to note that turkey can get quite dry when overcooked, so be sure to keep watch.

 8 to 10 ounces turkey breast, cut into 4 thin slices

 1 tablespoon chopped mixed fresh herbs, such as rosemary, thyme, and sage (or 2 pinches dried herbes de Provence)

 1 cup chicken broth